Frank Wilkinson: Biography

-When he came home, he informed his family of his new-found atheism and zeal for social reform.
-The FBI was so interested in his transformation, they opened up a file on him.
-The first entry notes that he had been seen in the company of "known Communists."
+The FBI, interested in his transformation, opened a file on him.
+Notes to the first entry indicated that he had been seen in the company of "known Communists."
 The FBI continued to monitor Wilkinson's activities for the next four decades.

+Public housing advocacy

 By chance, Wilkinson met Msgr.
 Thomas O'Dwyer, the Archdiocesan Director of Catholic Charities, who introduced him to slums a few scant miles from his home in Beverly Hills, and recruited him to the Citizens Housing Council, and advocacy group for slum clearance and public housing.
 From this, it was a logical progression to the staff of the Los Angeles Housing Authority.

-At the Housing Authority, Frank campaigned for the integration of the first Watts Housing project, he was appointed manager and given the job of implementing the integration he had demanded.
-As the housing program expanded into a massive $110,000,000 plan for the area, he became the Special Assistant to the Executive Director.
+At the Housing Authority, Wilkinson campaigned for the integration of the first Watts Housing project; he was appointed manager and given the job of implementing the integration he had demanded.
+As the housing program expanded into a massive $110,000,000 plan for the area, he became the Special Assistant to the executive director.
 Among his new responsibilities was the task of explaining slum clearance and public housing to the general public.
 This put him in contact with a multitude of groups, ranging from veterans' organizations and Catholic, Jewish and Protestant hierarchies to the many diverse community and political groups, including the Communist Party.